Aharon21/Aharon21/README.md

 - 💞️ I'm looking for a job in artificial intelligence or quantitative finance.
 - 📫 How to reach me by mail ahaton.elbez@ensae.fr

-Let's check one of my most recent work https://github.com/LaVendettaDeHoratio/VIX-prediction-through-FOMC-statement-NLP
+Let's check one of my most recent works https://github.com/LaVendettaDeHoratio/VIX-prediction-through-FOMC-statement-NLP

 <!---